 C. Environmental or social characteristics of the financial product

 The Fund promotes climate change mitigation and avoiding issuers with a high carbon intensity, and which do not have a credible transition strategy.
-The Fund promotes support for the UNGC principles (which cover matters including human rights, labour, corruption, and environmental pollution).
-The Fund also seeks to avoid investments in certain activities with the potential to cause harm to human health and wellbeing by applying binding exclusions.
-The Fund does not use a reference benchmark to attain its environmental or social characteristics.
+The Fund also seeks to avoid investments in certain activities with the potential to cause harm to human health and wellbeing by applying binding exclusions and promotes support for UNGC principles (which cover matters including human rights, labour, corruption and environmental pollution.

 D. Investment Strategy